rbghks0126/personal-site/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, I'm Gyu Hwan.
 I am a Master of Science (Mathematics & Statistics) student at the University of Melbourne.
 I am studying coursework subjects in mathematics, statistics, operations research and machine learning.
 I will also be completing a 18-month research project.
+My current research interests are in both classical statistical machine learning and modern machine learning such as deep learning.

+My career interests are in the data analytics, data science and machine learning domains.
+I hope to work in a field where I can apply my statistical knowledge of machine learning and data analysis to drive powerful and innovative solutions.

-I hope to use this website as a medium to share some of my personal projects relating to statistics, machine learning, data science and so on.
+I hope to use this website as a medium to share some of my projects relating to statistics, machine learning, data science and so on.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.